-Non-operating revenues of tap fees are budgeted for 2023 at 100 water taps, 100 sewer taps, and 75 water resource acquisition fees.
+Non-operating revenues of tap fees are budgeted for 2024 at 200 water taps, 200 sewer taps, and 150 water resource acquisition fees.
 Tap and water resource acquisition fees are based on tap size determined by the District and paid by builders or developers.

-The District's major expenses are as follows: Employee wages and benefits assume the employment of thirty full-time employees.
-Professional fees include legal, engineering, financial/auditing, human resources, safety programs, and updates to the rate model.
+The District's major expenses are as follows.
+Employee wages and benefits assume the employment of thirty-one full-time employees and one part-time temporary employee.
+Professional fees include in part: legal, engineering, financial/auditing, human resources, safety programs and updates to the rate model.

-Water costs include in part: (1) payments made to Fountain Valley Authority pursuant to a contract with the Authority to provide approximately 1,500-acre feet (AF) per year, (2) payments made to well owners pursuant to a Master Water Lease to provide a minimum of 1,000 AF per year, (3) payments made pursuant to contracts with Fountain Mutual Irrigation Company and Southeastern Colorado Water Conservancy District for water augmentation.
+Water costs include in part: (1) payments made to Fountain Valley Authority pursuant to a contract with the Authority to provide approximately 1,500-acre feet (AF) per year, (2) payments made to well owners pursuant to a Master Water Lease to provide a minimum of 1,000

-Water Operators Cutting Ductile Iron Pipe.
+Water Operators Cutting Ductile Iron